Millennial Home Lending: What to Know

 To delve in more deeply, interest is forbidden in Islam in part because it punishes a person who is already in need and possibly in a difficult situation.
 A loan is seen as a noble act, not a business model—it’s a way for one person to help another without gaining anything in return.
 Using a loan to profit from the person in need is anything but noble.

 Islamic financial principles protect both the community and the individual, limiting the excessive accumulation of wealth by the most powerful in the society.
 This can help prevent situations like the 2008 financial crisis in the American home financing industry, which resulted from unjust financial practices.
-Islamic financial principles prohibit the kinds of speculative, unfair practices that were prevalent in the housing market at the time, and as a result, Islamic home finance products based on joint investments leapt into the spotlight.
+Islamic financial principles, such as the requirement for asset backed financing, prohibit the kinds of speculative, unfair practices that were prevalent in the housing market at the time.

 Limit Your Debt